mbodm/WAUZ/README.md

 - There will be also a command line version of WAUZ.
 Soon.
 - I never compiled WAUZ with other tools, like Rider or VS Code.
 I solely used Visual Studio 2022 Community.
 - If you want to compile by yourself, you can just use i.e. Visual Studio 2022 (any edition) .
 You need nothing else.
-- The release-binaries are compiled with "win-x64" as target (_self-contained_ and _framework-dependent_).
+- The release-binaries are compiled with "win-x64" as target platform (_self-contained_ and _framework-dependent_).
 - The code is using the TAP pattern of .NET, including concurrency concepts like `async/await` and `IProgress<>`.
 - The code is using a typical `CancellationToken` timeout approach.
 - WAUZ is under MIT license.
 Feel free to use the source and do whatever you want.
 I assume no liability.